PoliticalGraveyard.com

 Richardson, Harry A. — of New Brunswick, Middlesex County, N.J.
 Republican.
 Delegate to Republican National Convention from New Jersey, 1972.
 Still living as of 1972.

 Richardson, Harry Alden (1853-1928) — also known as Harry A. Richardson — of Dover, Kent County, Del.
 Born in Camden, Kent County, Del., January 1, 1853.
-Son of Alden B. Richardson and Lucy R. Richardson.
 Republican.
 Member of Delaware state senate, 1888; candidate for Governor of Delaware, 1890; U.S. Senator from Delaware, 1907-13; delegate to Republican National Convention from Delaware, 1908, 1912.
 Baptist.
 Member, Society of Colonial Wars.
 Died in Dover, Kent County, Del., June 16, 1928 (age 75 years, 167 days).
 Interment at Lakeside Cemetery, Dover, Del.

-Relatives: Married 1876 to Priscilla Walker.
+Relatives: Married to Jean Holt.

-Richardson, Harvey W. — of Buffalo, Erie County, N.Y.
+Richardson, Harvey W. (b.
+1840) — of Buffalo, Erie County, N.Y.; Aurora, Erie County, N.Y.
+Born in New York, May, 1840.
 Democrat.
-Candidate for U.S. Representative from New York 33rd District, 1896.
+Dairy products manufacturer; candidate for U.S. Representative from New York 33rd District, 1896, 1898, 1900.
 Burial location unknown.

-Richardson, Henry Burchill (b.
-1916) — also known as Henry B. Richardson — of Sumter, Sumter County, S.C.
+Richardson, Henry Burchell (1916-1997) — also known as Henry B. Richardson; "Punch" — of Sumter, Sumter County, S.C.
 Born in Laurens, Laurens County, S.C., October 15, 1916.
 Democrat.
-Served in the U.S. Army during World War II; lawyer; member of South Carolina state senate from Sumter County, 1955-61; alternate delegate to Democratic National Convention from South Carolina, 1956.
+Served in the U.S. Army during World War II; lawyer; member of South Carolina state senate, 1955-72 (Sumter County 1955-66, 20th District 1967-68, 17th District 1969-72); alternate delegate to Democratic National Convention from South Carolina, 1956.
 Member, American Legion; Disabled American Veterans; Elks; American Bar Association.
-Still living as of 1961.
+Died in Columbia, Richland County, S.C., May 11, 1997 (age 80 years, 208 days).
+Interment at St. Marks Episcopal Cemetery, Pinewood, S.C.

 Richardson, Henry J., Jr. (1902-1983) — of Indiana.
 Born June 21, 1902.
 Democrat.
 Member of Indiana state house of representatives; elected 1932.
 African ancestry.
 Died December 5, 1983 (age 81 years, 167 days).
 Interment at Crown Hill Cemetery, Indianapolis, Ind.

 Richardson, Herbert R. — of Randolph, Coos County, N.H.
 Delegate to New Hampshire state constitutional convention from Randolph, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Richardson, Howard F. — of Conway, Carroll County, N.H.
 Democrat.
 Candidate for New Hampshire state house of representatives from Conway, 1938.
 Presumed deceased.
 Burial location unknown.

 Richardson, Hubert Leon — also known as Bill Richardson — of California.
 Republican.
-Candidate for U.S. Representative from California, 1964, 1992; member of California state senate, 1966-88; candidate for U.S. Senator from California, 1974; candidate in primary for Lieutenant Governor of California, 1986.
+Candidate for U.S. Representative from California, 1964, 1992; member of California state senate, 1966-88; candidate for U.S. Senator from California, 1974; candidate for Lieutenant Governor of California, 1986.
 Member, John Birch Society.
 Still living as of 1992.

 Richardson, Hugh — Democrat.
 Delegate to Democratic National Convention from Michigan, 1888.
 Burial location unknown.